Export Any Twitter Followers List

 If you need to scrape Twitter followers from any public account, we’ll discuss the right way to do this using the official Twitter API.
-This will allow you to scrape the complete list of Twitter followers and following lists into CSV & Excel files without violating the Twitter Terms of Service.
+This will allow you to scrape the complete list of Twitter followers and following lists into CSV & Excel files without violating the Twitter Terms of Service or wasting time getting blocked.

-You may find this very useful for personal reasons if you want to download an archive of your data from Twitter, so you have a copy of your Follower profiles (including names, bios, websites, etc…) just in case you may need them later on.
+You may find this very useful for personal reasons if you want to download an archive of your data from Twitter, so you have a copy of your Follower profiles (including name, bio, profile picture, website, joined date, URL of the Twitter profile, etc…) just in case you may need them later on.
 Some profiles even include their email address in their bio, which you could potentially extract email addresses from.

-You will need basic level access to the Twitter API, which starts at $100 USD per month.
-We feel this is well worth the time and headache it will save you if you instead try to circumvent Twitter’s systems for scraping follower data.
+You will need basic level access to the Twitter API to extract Twitter followers, which starts at $100 USD per month.
+We feel this is well worth the time and headache it will save you if you instead try to circumvent X’s systems for exporting Twitter follower lists.

 1. Get the Target User ID